Things You Should Know BEFORE You Submit Your Claim

 - Each insurance company has its own internal rules and practices,

 Second, once you have the facts and know what the impact will be, the decision to submit the claim or not is truly personal.
-What’s right for your neighbor isn’t necessarily right for you.
-Given the same facts you each might make a different decision.
+What’s right for your neighbour isn’t necessarily right for you.
+Given the same facts, you each might make a different decision.

 The bottom line is this …

 If you’re concerned about the potential impact of submitting your claim, contact us and discuss your situation!
 (This is just one of the many benefits of doing business with me and my dedicated team instead of some faceless 800 number somewhere.)

 We’re here to advise and counsel you … to explain how your insurance really works.
 We’ll give you the facts BEFORE you submit your claim and help you make the best decision – for you.